byReqz/gotty-docker/README.md

 - title - set application title (browser and tmux session title, def. gotty)
 - pkgs - additional packages to install when the container is started (optional, def. none)
 - command - the command to run (required, def. none/pfetch)
+- use_tmux - either open a subshell for every page load (false) or just attach to a single shell started at the beginning (true) (optional, def. true)

 ## compose
 this example can also be found in the repo